yadrychnikovNicolay/bc_python_flask_form/README.md

 Server Side Template Injection, or SSTI is a <ins>template injection attack</ins>.

-Templates are files a server uses to render an HTML page and populate it with dynamic data via.
+Templates are files a server uses to render an HTML page and populate it with dynamic data.

-Injection attacks is a type of attack that inject code into your page, usually via form fields and/or urls.
+Injection attacks are a type of attacks that inject malicious code into your page, usually via form fields and/or urls.

 ### Detection Phase

-As with most attacks, the first step is to figure out wether the target page is vulnerable (The Detection phase), for this we will try to inject some mathematical operations into a field, we'll try several notations to make sure we cover most of the languages.
+As with most attacks, the first step is to figure out wether the target page is vulnerable, for this we will try to inject some logic operations into a field.

 Let's use a string that tests most of the common templates, called a polyglot payload.